tialaramex/realistic/README.md

 the Java uses recursion but I expressed the same algorithm with iteration in Rust, sometimes taking the opportunity to incorporate the signal checking early termination.

+### Naming

+The Java class BoundedRational is `Rational` in realistic, while UnifiedReal is `Real`, CRPropery is named `Class` and CR is `Computable`.

+`Rational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap

+In some places these APIs provide a `Problem` where the Java throws various Exception classes.
+Some programming errors will panic but ordinary arithmetic operations should only fail with a `Problem` such a `Problem::DivideByZero`.

+Many APIs use `Option<T>` where the analogous Java relies on nullability, others use `Result<Real, Problem>` to reflect the possibility of unrecoverable errors during either parsing or approximation of results.

 ### Conversions

 Where applicable the Rust conversion APIs (From, Into, TryFrom, TryInto) are made available for these types.